-The 75th annual racing season will open on July 16th and will run through September 3rd, and, for the first time, will add 5 weeks from November 5th through December 7th, 2014!
+The 2014 racing season will open on Thursday, July 17th and will run through Wednesday, September 3rd, and, for the first time, will add 4 weeks from November 7th through November 30th, 2014!

 The Del Mar racetrack has the distinction of being North America’s Number One track in terms of attendance and handles for more than a decade.